teranex/kupfer-plugins/README.md

 For this to work the medi player should implement Mpris2 and it should be enabled.
 For example in Banshee you should enable the 'MPRIS D-Bus interface'-extension.

-## MPRIS2
-This plugin is deprecated in favor of the Media players plugin.
-Use that one instead

 %% vim:textwidth=90:wrap: